UIC 101: What you need to know

-ACCC offers a range of services, including campus Wi-Fi networks, computer labs, free software, and help by phone, email and walk-in.
+ACCC offers a range of services, including campus Wi-Fi networks, computer labs, free software, laptop lending and help by phone, email and walk-in.
 Services include:

-Instructional Technology Lab, Daley Library and Goldberg Research Center: equipment check-out, support for Blackboard, Google Apps and more
+- Learning Technology Solutions team, Lecture Center E, Daley Library and Goldberg Research Center: equipment checkout, support for Blackboard, Google Apps and more

-C-stop, where students can work, print, recharge their electronic devices with secured lockers, and receive help.
-First floor Behavioral and Sciences Building and 115 Student Center West.
+- C-stop, where students can work, print, recharge electronic devices in secured lockers, and more.
+First floor Behavioral and Sciences Building and Library of the Health Sciences

-UIC’s free mobile app includes maps, bus track, online directory, Blackboard access, campus photos and video, and more.
-Download from the Apple store or Google Play.
+- UIC’s free mobile app includes maps, bus tracker, online directory, Blackboard access, campus photos and video and more.
+Download from the App Store or Google Play.

 There’s a long list of student organizations, some for community service or social issues, others organized around common interests like sports, anime or Italian.
 UIC also has fraternities and sororities.
-For information, attend the Involvement Fair, 11 a.m. to 2 p.m.
-Aug.
-31, Lecture Center Quad, or connect through the UIC Center for Student Involvement.
+For information, attend the Involvement Fair, Sept.
+4-5, Lecture Center Quad, or connect through the UIC Center for Student Involvement.

 Want to volunteer at a community nonprofit?
-Student Leadership Development and Volunteer Services 312-996-4500.
+Student Leadership and Civic Engagement, 312-996-4500, firstname.lastname@example.org

 UIC has oases — informal spots where students can hang out, study or collaborate with friends.

 The Office of Campus Learning Environments creates the oases with new, comfortable furniture and the latest multimedia technologies.

 - African-American Cultural Center showcases cultural research, art exhibits, programming and community outreach.